Serverless pipeline that receives emails and forwards them as SMS messages.

 SES can invoke Lambda directly, but routing through S3 first provides a 7-day debug artifact — the raw email — without any extra effort.
 It also decouples ingestion from processing: a Lambda failure or cold start delay does not affect email receipt, and emails can be reprocessed by replaying the S3 event.

 SES receipt rules filter by recipient domain only — they cannot filter by sender address.
-The Lambda applies the sender allowlist immediately after parsing the email.
-Unknown senders are dropped without invoking any parser or making any SNS calls.
+The Lambda applies the allowlist immediately after parsing the email, matching on both the sender address (relay origin) and the destination address (relay target).
+Unknown combinations are dropped without invoking any parser or making any Twilio API calls.

 Each email type has a dedicated parser class registered by string key.
 Adding support for a new sender requires implementing the EmailParser interface and adding one entry to the registry — no changes to the main handler or infrastructure.